Get in touch

 • Support isn’t learning about the feature from angry customers.

-• knows how to get users to their first “Ohhh, that’s nice” moment fast.
+• Customer Success knows how to get users to their first “Ohhh, that’s nice” moment fast.

 When teams aren’t aligned, you get a leaky bucket launch: tons of attention up top, and users quietly slipping out the bottom wondering if they missed something.